 Climbing the corporate ladder was too slow.

 My second Date With Destiny happened about four years later.
 Attending the event with my wife allowed us both to experience the transformation, but in our own way.
 We emerged with a clear sense of our individual and shared values.
-Eventually, this clarity helped us both build up the courage to leave behind great careers (I was at my previous company for almost 14 years, my wife was at hers for 5 years) to pursue a different dream as we traveled the world for 18 months.
+Eventually, this clarity helped us both build up the courage to leave behind great careers (I was at my previous company for almost 14 years, and my wife was at hers for five years) to pursue a different dream as we traveled the world for 18 months.

 What’s Calling You To Date With Destiny?